stickies-v/bitcoin-devwiki/GitHub-alternatives-for-Bitcoin-Core.md

 [20:29] <gribble> https://github.com/bitcoin/bitcoin/issues/13411 | Moving to self-hosted issue and patch management · Issue #13411 · bitcoin/bitcoin · GitHub
 ```
 Spam: https://twitter.com/MarcoFalke/status/1355097159113322497

+## Centralization/Single Point of Failure

+The repo is primarily accessed through GitHub, which might (even against their will) shut down hosting at any point in time.

+Instead of hopping to another centralized provider or self-hosted single point of failure, a goal should be to evaluate decentralized or federated hosters.

 # Alternatives